Alejogb1/job-board/blog-data/is-chainlinks-aggregatorv3interface-compatible-with-an-openzeppelin-upgradable-contract.md

 id: "is-chainlinks-aggregatorv3interface-compatible-with-an-openzeppelin-upgradable-contract"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've spent a considerable amount of time navigating the intricacies of smart contracts, and the question of integrating Chainlink's data feeds with upgradeable contracts is definitely one I've encountered firsthand.
 It's not a straightforward 'yes' or 'no,' but rather a conditional 'yes, with careful considerations.'

 The short answer is: yes, the `AggregatorV3Interface` can be compatible with an OpenZeppelin upgradable contract.
 However, you can't just blindly import and use it; there are crucial nuances to understand.
 The primary challenge revolves around how we handle storage and proxies in upgradable contracts.
 Direct, immutable storage of the Chainlink feed address in a way that's difficult to access after upgrade can quickly become a major pitfall.